-1099 workers don’t have the same benefits as employees, however, it’s not to say that being a 1099 worker isn’t beneficial.
-For some truck drivers, 1099 is the most beneficial classification for them as it puts the control in their hands.
+There are benefits to being a professional truck driver working with a 1099 status.
+For some truck drivers, 1099 is the most beneficial classification as it gives them more control over their pay.

 What is a 1099 worker?